Lebanon's Amal movement says violence aimed to reignite internal strife | Law-Order

 The inquiry into the Aug.
 4, 2020 explosion, which killed more than 200 people and devastated swathes of Beirut, has made little headway amid pushback from political factions.
 Hezbollah chief Hassan Nasrallah, who is expected to deliver his first speech since the violence on Monday night, has said Bitar is not objective.

-Grand Mufti Sheikh Abdul Latif Derian, Lebanon's leading Sunni cleric, condemned the attacks and described them as shameful.
-"Difference of opinion is granted but fighting in the streets is not acceptable," he said in comments carried by the state National News Agency.
-"The solution is through peaceful means not through the use of weapons that are spread in the street."
+Prime Minister Najib Mikati told the al Modon newspaper in an interview on Monday that the government would not meet unless an agreement or settlement is reached concerning the blast probe.
+"The security situation is stable and there is no concern but politically I will not call for a cabinet meeting before finding a solution to the problem," Mikati said.

+Mikati also said a resignation was not on the table at the moment.
+"The country can't be left in circumstances like this."
+Tensions over the probe had spilt over into cabinet with ministers aligned to the politicians the judge was seeking to question demanding his removal in a stormy session and another session postponed last week until the issue is resolved. nL1N2R90OU

-(Additional reporting by Lilian Wagdy in Cairo; writing by Michael Georgy; editing by Philippa Fletcher)
+(Additional reporting by Lilian Wagdy in Cairo; writing by Michael Georgy; editing by Philippa Fletcher and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)